How Halloween is celebrated in Germany

 When I used to go trick-or-treating in Schmargendorf, in the Berlin neighbourhood of Wilmersdorf, I would dress up and have my mom put make-up on my face shortly before it became dark.

-Then I would head out for one or two hours with my mom or dad, who were usually dressed up as well.
-We knew which places to go to and which places to avoid in order to stock up on candy.
+After that I would head out for one or two hours with my mom or dad, who were usually dressed up as well.
+We knew which places to go to and which houses to avoid in order to stock up on candy.

 A creative (and gruesome) pumpkin carving in Brandenburg for Halloween 2018.
 Photo: DPA